Home » Rome » Bioparco Rome

 26 March – 1 October (Only Saturdays, Sundays and holidays)9.30 am 7 pm

-Ticket offices close, and the last entry is 1 hour before the park closing time.
+Ticket offices close, and the last entry is one hour before the park closing time.

-Bioparco Zoo in Rome takes at least two to three hours to explore.
+Bioparco Zoo in Rome takes at least 2 to 3 hours to explore.

 But when you’re here at the zoo with kids, you can expect your stay to extend by a few more hours as kids are always excited to see animals and their feeding sessions.

-The best time to visit the Rome Zoo is when it opens at 9.30 am.
+The best time to visit the Bioparco Rome is when it opens at 9.30 am.

 You can avoid getting stuck in crowds and queues when you start early.